IHE/ITI.SeR/SeR.md

 <!-- Dmytro: The paragraph is moved to section 39.4.2.1. -->

-This profile requires the identification of the entity that actually performs queries and retrieves of clinical data.
+This profile requires the identification of the entity that queries clinical data.
 Authorization Decisions are granted to a specific entity and can be used only by that entity to get access to document entries.

 Grouping with XUA Actors shall be supported.
-Other approaches for entity identification could be defined by local domain policies.
+Other approaches for entity identification may be defined by local domain policies.

 An actor from this profile (Column 1) shall implement all of the required transactions and/or content modules in this profile __*in addition*__ to all of the transactions required